fsharp/fslang-design/tooling/FST-1003-loading-type-provider-design-time-components.md

 ### Background and Terminology

 Type providers augment a regular DLL reference by adding a component into host design-time tooling.
-To use a type provider the programmer specifies a reference to a DLL (e.g. ``FSharp.Data.dll``), which contains an attribute that indicates there is an associated
+To use a type provider the programmer specifies a reference to normal a target platform DLL (e.g. ``-r:lib\net45\FSharp.Data.dll``), which contains a [``TypeProviderAssembly(...)``](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/compilerservices.typeproviderassemblyattribute-class-%5Bfsharp%5D) attribute that indicates there should exist an associated
 Type Provider Design Time Component (TPDTC, e.g. ``FSharp.Data.DesignTime.dll``) to also use at design-time.
-The TPDTC gets loaded into F#-aware host tools (i.e. compilers, editor addins and any other tooling built using ``FSharp.Compiler.Service.dll``) at design-time.
-That is, any referenced DLL processed by the F# compiler logi  may contain a [``TypeProviderAssembly(...)``](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/compilerservices.typeproviderassemblyattribute-class-%5Bfsharp%5D) attribute indicating the presense of an associated TPDTC.
+The TPDTC gets automatically loaded into any F#-aware host design-time tools (i.e. compilers, editor addins and any other tooling built using ``FSharp.Compiler.Service.dll``) that process the original reference.

-The host tooling then does F# analysis or compilation via requests to ``FSharp.Compiler.Service.dll``, which in turn interrogates the TPDTCs to resolve type names, methods and so on.
+The host tooling does F# analysis or compilation via requests to ``FSharp.Compiler.Service.dll``, which in turn interrogates the TPDTCs to resolve type names, methods and so on.
 The TPDTCs hand back metadata (via an artificial implementation of System.Type objects) and target code (via F# quotations and/or generated assembly fragments).
+The TPDTCs are given the list of target reference assemblies to help them prepare appropriate types and target code, a process largely automated by [the Type Provider SDK](https://github.com/fsprojects/FSharp.TypeProviders.SDK/).

 Tooling contexts include: